 - There were tremendous law and order problem in the state.
-They acquired parts of northern Kashmir in the process.
+They acquired parts of north Kashmir in the process.
 On 26 October, 11000 people in Baramullah were killed by the invaders.
 Hari Singh requested armed intervention from India in order to calm the situation and suppress the invasion.
 On the same day, he fled Srinagar and arrived at Jammu where he was met by V P Menon, Jawaharlal Nehru’s representative.
 He was told that India cannot send troops unless it was Indian territory.

 - There the Instrument of Accession was signed by Hari Singh and J&K acceded to India.
 The Indian army airlifted its troops to Kashmir on 27 October and stopped the invaders within two weeks.
 The National Conference also supported the Indian army in driving out the Pashtuns.